opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 Trigger options | Definition | Syntax
 :--- | :--- : :---
-Tag | Creates alerts for documents that match a muliple query with this tag applied.
+Tag | Creates alerts for documents that match a multiple query with this tag applied.
 If you group multiple queries by a single tag, then you can set it to trigger an alert if the results are returned by this tag name.| `query[tag=<tag-name>]`
 Query by name | Creates alerts for documents matched or returned by the named query.  | `query[name=<query-name>]` Query by ID | Creates alerts for documents that were returned by the identified query. | `query[id=<query-id>]`